-Check Prices for Aulani, A Disney Resort & Spa in Kapolei, HI
+Check Prices for Aulani, A Disney Resort & Spa in Kapolei

 The beach city of Carlsbad sits about an hour and a half south of Los Angeles and 30 minutes north of San Diego.
 Carlsbad’s stretch of sandy Pacific shoreline is divided into five beach areas: North Carlsbad Beaches, Carlsbad State Beach, South State Beach, South Ponto Beach, and Terramar Beach.
 Insider Tip: Terramar and South Ponto are locals’ favorites.

-Check Prices for The Westin Carlsbad Resort & Spa in Carlsbad, CA
+Check Prices for The Westin Carlsbad Resort & Spa in Carlsbad

 San Jose del Cabo, Mexico